 - Preference will be given to candidates who have not previously received a Fulbright scholar grant.

-- Applicants must have sufficient proficiency in English to carry out their projects and collaborate effectively with colleagues.
-TOEFL exams are not required, but the U.S. Embassy in Malawi may choose to institute local English language testing, if necessary, to evaluate applicants’ language skills.
-At a minimum, the U.S. Embassy in Malawi will evaluate English-language proficiency through a documented interview conducted in-person.
+- Applicants must have sufficient proficiency in English to carry out their research projects and collaborate effectively with colleagues.
+TOEFL exams are not required, but Posts may choose to institute local English language testing, if necessary, to evaluate applicants’ language skills.
+At a minimum, Posts should evaluate English-language proficiency through a documented interview conducted in-person or by videoconferencing, or by telephone if videoconferencing is not a viable option.

 - Applicants must be in good health.
 Successful candidates will be asked to submit a Medical History and Examination Report.